okwolo/okwolo/goo-js/README.md

 }
 ```

-This syntax allows middleware to read, edit, cancel or perform async operations for any action.
+This syntax also allows middleware to read, edit or cancel any action.

 Middleware functions in an array are nested so that index 0 encompasses index 1.

-When calling the callback, actionType, params can be omitted.
+When calling the callback, actionType and params can be omitted.
 In this case, their most recent value will be used.

 ### `watchers`